 range of fields to participate in creative projects beyond the traditional

-In November 2011, Sloan closed the gallery's Rivington Street location
+In late 2011, Sloan closed the gallery's Rivington Street location

 to explore the alternative approach of operating as a nomadic gallery

-Please visit the current and upcoming pages of this web site for each
+visit the upcoming and news pages of this web site and/or join our email